Saturday Night (The Underdog Project song)

 "Saturday Night" is a single released in 2002 by the group The Underdog Project.
 The song is similar to their first hit "Summer Jam" as they both have the whistle in them.
-The single was also well received in Europe, although it didn't have much airplay in the US or UK.
+The single was a top-ten hit in the Flanders region of Belgium and the Netherlands, although it did not have much airplay in the US or UK.